WebAssembly/stack-switching/proposals/stack-switching/Explainer.md

 ### Instructions

-We use the use the opcode space `0xe0-0xe6` for the six new instructions.
+We use the use the opcode space `0xe0-0xe6` for the seven new instructions.

 | Opcode | Instruction              | Immediates |
 | ------ | ------------------------ | ---------- |